ryanoglesby08/css-playground/README.md

 CSS Playground
 ==============

-This repository contains a collection of examples illustrating pitfalls and best practices for CSS.
+This repository contains a collection of examples illustrating some common CSS pitfalls and best practices.